 But here’s the best part: the BPO revolution didn’t just cause a stir in the capital city.
 In fact, when BPO was just a fledgling industry in the Philippines, one company has already started to make a name for itself in Panay Island in the Visayas: Callbox.

 In 2004, a small startup in Los Angeles decided to set up shop in Iloilo City, the regional capital of Western Visayas.
 This, after the company’s founder and CEO, Rom Agustin, realized that, on paper, his home country had all the key ingredients necessary for it to transform into a growling tiger: a fast-growing middle class with money to spend, low labor, and operating costs, and a 90-plus-million strong, largely English speaking population.
-Fueled by the desire to give back by investing in the country’s most important resources – its people, Mr. Agustin chartered a clear course towards success in the BPO industry.
+Fueled by the desire to give back by investing in the country’s most important resources – its people, Mr. Agustin chartered a clear course toward success in the BPO industry.

 Read more about: Rom Agustin and Callbox’s humble beginnings